TripSit/irc-server/README.md

 To test the configuration you'll need to install `docker`.

-After that you should run the `run.sh` file which will create a docker volume with `Oragono` and put the config file there and run the server.
+After that you should run the `run.sh` file which will create a docker volume with `Ergo` and put the config file there and run the server.